Program Number: 31-509-1

 Please visit the Admissions page for general information.

 The information below is provided as a federal requirement in an effort to help students make informed educational decisions.
 Specifically, Gainful Employment aims to provide information related to future potential debt burden in comparison to the expected earnings in a chosen program or field.

 |501-107||Introduction to Healthcare Computing||2|

 |509-101||Medical Assistant Administrative Procedures||2|

 |509-303||Medical Assistant Laboratory Procedures 1||2|

 |Total Program Credits and Institutional Requirements||35|

-Medical Assistant Practicum (509-310) is the exit assessment graduation requirement for the program.
+509-306 Medical Assistant Clinical Procedures 2 is the exit assessment graduation requirement for the program.